PK0o/PK0o/README.md

 Aspiring web developer on a learning journy.
 --------------------------------------------

 Hello everyone!
 I'm Philip, diving into the exciting world of web development.
 Over the past few weeks, I've taken my first steps in HTML, CSS, and JavaScript.
-The journey ahead is long, but I'm thrilled for the adventure—one line of code at a time. 🚀
+The journey ahead is long, — one line of code at a time.

 *   🌍  I'm based in NRW/Germany